-Bookkeeper Linda Cappadona shares tips and recommendations for business owners getting started with bookkeeping.
+Bookkeeper Linda Cappadona shares tips and recommendations for small business success by discussing bookkeeping for beginners.

 If you’re like most small business owners, you probably don’t enjoy pulling monthly financial reports and managing things like payments and bank reconciliations.
 If you did enjoy these things, you probably would have opened an accounting firm.
 Nevertheless, managing your small business finances is something that you have to do if you want to stay in business.

 At FINSYNC, we’re committed to helping your small business succeed, and know how many business owners struggle with bookkeeping.

 We turned to Linda Cappadona, a bookkeeper in the FINSYNC Network, for bookkeeping tips and insight into the best ways to keep your business in the black.

 Think of bank reconciliations as balancing your business checkbook.
 It’s how you verify that the funds going in and out of your bookkeeping solution coincide with the funds going in and out of your bank account.

 According to Linda, “The best place to start is by reconciling your bank and credit card accounts.
 That covers everything you’ve ever done because everything feeds either through a bank account or credit card.
 If you can do that, it gives you a really good sense of where your money is going.”